assekho2/G-Hacks-Hackathon-Amanpreet-Submission/README.md

-This app allows students to easily find profs to send lab applications for
+This app allows students to easily find profs to send lab applications to.